 Brockville in Leeds and Grenville United Counties, Ontario — Central Canada

-Topics.
-This historical marker is listed in these topic lists: Government & Politics • Man-Made Features.
-A significant historical date for this entry is February 15, 1965.
+Topics and series.
+This historical marker is listed in these topic lists: Charity & Public Work • Parks & Recreational Areas.
+In addition, it is included in the Time Capsules series list.
+A significant historical date for this entry is September 18, 1966.

 Location.
 44° 35.523′ N, 75° 40.687′ W. Marker is in Brockville, Ontario, in Touch for map.
 Marker is in this post office area: Brockville ON K6V 1A5, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 William Parkin House (within shouting distance of this marker); Centeen Memorial Dive Park (within shouting distance of this marker); The Brockville Waterworks and Pump House (within shouting distance of this marker); Originally part of Roderick McSween's Inn (about 90 meters away, measured in a direct line); Christina & Thomas Campbell House (about 120 meters away); George Chaffey (about 120 meters away); William and Augusta Swift House (about 120 meters away); Richard Bradfield House (about 150 meters away).
 Touch for a list and map of all markers in Brockville.

 Credits.
 This page was last revised on March 18, 2022.
 It was originally submitted on March 18, 2022, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 57 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on March 18, 2022, by William Fischer, Jr. of Scranton, Pennsylvania.